motional/nuplan-devkit/docs/competition.md

 ### Competition Timeline

 *   January 30th, 2023 - Warm-up phase and Test phase opens for submission
-*   May 19th, 2023 - Competition closes
-*   May 26th, 2023 - Finalists are announced and invited to share their code with us for verification
+*   May 26th, 2023 - Competition closes - Finalists are announced and invited to share their code with us for verification
 *   June 2th, 2023 - Winners are announced
 *   June 18th, 2023 - The competition results are presented at the [End-to-End Autonomous Driving](https://opendrivelab.com/event/cvpr23_ADworkshop) workshop at CVPR 2023